You are invited…

 How will I access the materials?
 Can I print them out to read?

-Materials will be provided through an online platform that allows participants to access the readings, chat with one another, ask questions, and review discussion questions, so a reliable internet connection is required.
+Materials will be provided through the Journey Hub, an online platform that allows participants to access the readings, discuss topics with one another, ask questions, and review discussion questions, so a reliable internet connection is required.
 Reading journey chapters may be printed or read on a device.
 If you have accessibility needs that we can accommodate, please be sure to note them when you apply.

 What is the format?
 Will there be discussion questions?